BinomialLLC/basis_universal/README.md

 An alias for `-astc_ldr_6x6` is `-ldr_6x6`.

 All 14 standard ASTC block sizes are supported, from 4x4-12x12.
+Internally the XUASTC LDR encoder is used, but standard ASTC block data is output, instead of supercompressed XUASTC LDR.

 - To compress an LDR sRGB image to an ETC1S .KTX2 file, at quality level 100 (the highest):